focrensh/f5-beacon-lab/docs/overview.rst

    |
    While you are in the default `Read Only` mode, selecting a component on the Application Map will show details about that component including Health, Associated Insights, and Metric-Health-Conditions.

 #.
-Aa an example, select the **MongoDB-E** component to see the detail view slide out.
+As an example, select the **MongoDB-E** component to see the detail view slide out.

    |mongo_e|